-After a couple of weeks of groundwork and longeing, we did an observing session at liberty:
+After a couple of weeks of groundwork and longeing, we did an observing session

 - It showed that Prince Elmelund is mentally seen ready to deliver.